 The Library

-In addition to the database resources we will be covering in just a moment, we also have a range of in-person resources available to you all as U of I students.
+In addition to the online resources, we also have a range of in-person resources available to you all as U of I students.

 Events

-We host a variety of events at the library which may be helpful for you all in your development, such as the Information Landscapes annual series that is freely available for anyone to attend.
-This year, I contributed to this series with workshops on using geolocation tools and methods to identify archival images that lack location metadata and a workshop / resource on discovering copyright free media to enrich your presentations.
-Nearly all of our faculty creates workshops for this series and it covers a very diverse amount of material that may be of interest to your studies.
+We host a variety of events at the library which may be helpful, such as the Information Landscapes annual series that is freely available for anyone to attend.
+Over the last two years, I’ve contributed to this series with workshops on using geolocation tools and methods to identify archival images that lack location metadata and a workshop/resource on discovering copyright free media to enrich your presentations and most relevant to this presentation today, an introduction to the citation manager Zotero.
+Nearly all of our faculty creates workshops for this series and it covers a very diverse amount of material which is helpful for both undergraduate and graduate students.

 We are also celebrating our 25th anniversary of GIS Day at the library, an event which brings together scholars, students, professionals, businesses, and the public to discuss geospatial technologies and demonstrate their many uses.
 I also created a presentation for this event on the different tools available now for creating aerial time lapse videos, something that could certainly help enrich scientific presentations.